VATHSAN08/Mental-Health-Sentiment-Analysis-using-Deep-Learning/README.md

 ## 📄 License

 This project is open-source and available under the [MIT License](https://github.com/indranil143/Mental-Health-Sentiment-Analysis-using-Deep-Learning/blob/main/LICENSE).
-You are free to modify and distribute the code, provided you acknowledge the original source.

 ---